You and I are in the idea production business.

 Sure, we may not carry a job title with the word “idea” in it, but if we peel away all of the specialties of what we do, we’ll find that most of us are in the business of formulating and acting on ideas—either ours or others.
 The better ideas we have or act on, the more successful we’ll be.

-The instructor further illustrated his point that the value of a role changes as you move up the ladder.
-At the top, he said, a CEO can go home proudly announcing to his family, I had a good day today.
-I had an idea, because that idea can reshape a company or even an industry.
+The instructor went on.
+As you move up the ladder, he said, your value contribution changes.
+The CEO, for instance, can feel good about a day when he has an idea, because that idea can reshape a company or even an industry.
 That’s leverage on time well spent.

 To be sure, not all ideas emanate from the top.
 Nevertheless, I’ve never forgotten the lesson.
 Ideas are value creators.

-What is the cost of a missed idea?
-What opportunities might you and I have had to create something really exceptional if we weren’t so deep in the weeds elsewhere?
-Or if we had set better boundaries to keep from being overloaded?
-Or if we were more intentional to guard time to think creatively, rather than reacting impulsively to the next squeaky wheel?
+Which got me to thinking… What opportunities might I have had to create something really exceptional if I wasn’t so deep in the weeds elsewhere?
+Or if I had set better boundaries to keep from being overloaded?
+Or if I were more intentional to guard my time to think creatively, rather than reacting impulsively to the next squeaky wheel?

 What if, instead of dumping activities to get my idea factory back online, I remapped my entire work process instead?
 What if I got more intentional to rework how I work?
 What if I designed my work life with creative time built in, from the ground up?